snikts/MeasurementConverter/README.md

 ## Running the Measurement Converter

 Open a command line prompt at the directory containing main.cpp.
-Run the following command, substituting in your own file name for <name-you-want-to-give>:
+Run the following command, substituting in your own file name for name-you-want-to-give:

 ```bash
 g++ -o <name-you-want-to-give> source.cpp